mariadiosdado/belly-button-challenge/README.md

 7. Deploy your app to a free static page hosting service, such as GitHub Pages.
 Submit the links to your deployment and your GitHub repo.
 Ensure that your repository has regular commits and a thorough README.md file

 ## Credits
-I used the class notes and gitlab activities
+I used the class notes, gitlab activities, and Ask BCS for debugging.